Sir Charles Lowther, 4th Baronet

-Lieutenant-Colonel Sir Charles Bingham Lowther, 4th Baronet CB DSO DL (22 July 1880 – 22 January 1949), was the grandson of Sir Charles Lowther, 3rd Baronet, of Swillington and succeeded to his baronetcy in 1894.
+Lieutenant-Colonel Sir Charles Bingham Lowther, 4th Baronet CB DSO DL (22 July 1880 – 22 January 1949), was a British Army officer in the 19th and 20th centuries.
+He was a prominent figure in Northamptonshire.

+Biography

-Educated at Sandhurst, he was gazetted a second lieutenant in the 21st Lancers on 12 August 1899.
-Lowther served as an officer in the 8th King's Royal Irish Hussars, reaching the rank of captain before transferring into the Northamptonshire Yeomanry on 4 May 1911.
+Charles Lowther was the grandson of Sir Charles Lowther, 3rd Baronet, of Swillington and succeeded to his baronetcy in 1894.
+He was educated at Sandhurst, and gazetted a second lieutenant in the 21st Lancers on 12 August 1899.
+He transferred to the 8th King's Royal Irish Hussars and was promoted to lieutenant on 13 February 1900, reaching the rank of captain before transferring into the Northamptonshire Yeomanry on 4 May 1911.

-DSO 1917, was awarded the Croce di Guerra 17 May 1919, and made an Officer of the Order of the Crown of Italy on 2 March 1923.
+Sir Charles received a DSO in 1917 and he was awarded the Croce di Guerra on 17 May 1919, and made an Officer of the Order of the Crown of Italy on 2 March 1923.

 Lowther was Master of the Pytchley Hounds from 1914 to 1927.
-He sold the Swillington estate in 1920 and after living at Thornby House, Northamptonshire for some years he settled at Erbistock Hall, Denbighshire.
-He was High Sheriff of Northamptonshire in 1926 and deputy lieutenant of Northamptonshire 29 July 1922.
+During this time, he sold the Swillington estate in 1920 and after living at Thornby House, Northamptonshire for some years he settled at Erbistock Hall, Denbighshire.
+He was also appointed the High Sheriff of Northamptonshire in 1926 and deputy lieutenant of Northamptonshire 29 July 1922.
 He retired from the Territorial Army as a lieutenant colonel on 3 August 1935.

 On 19 June 1941, he was appointed an Officer of the Venerable Order of St John, and was made a Commander of the Order on 2 July 1947.
 Lowther was appointed a deputy lieutenant of Denbighshire in the same year, on 21 March 1947 and resigned his Northamptonshire commission on 3 April 1947.
 He was made a CB on 10 June 1948 and died early in the following year.